railfrog/railfrog/README.md

   Globalite.language = :ru

-If you'd like to contribute localization file please send it to railfrog mailing list:
+If you'd like to contribute a localization file please send it to railfrog mailing list:

   railfrog-dev@googlegroups.com